garethjohnsdesign/bristol-comedy-garden-2017/_line-up/friday.markdown

 layout: event
 ---

-Self styled German Comedy Ambassador Henning Wehn headlines a huge Friday night show at Brighton Comedy Garden.
-Expect a hit filled set from the Would I Lie To You star packed with inimitable teutonic jolliness.
+Observational comedy master Ed Byrne returns to Bristol Comedy Garden.
+Join the wildly acclaimed Mock The Week and Have I Got News For You star as he headlines an all-star show in the Big Top.